gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 ##### Solution

-A simple routing table analysis was done: since 10.5.4.0/22 is the last IP address that falls into the range of 10.5.7.0/24 subnet, then our IP address will be the one specified after *via* - `10.5.0.5`.
+A simple routing table analysis was done.
+Since 10.5.4.0/22 is the last IP address that falls into the range of 10.5.7.0/24 subnet, then our IP address will be the one specified after *via* - `10.5.0.5`.
 Enter it and get the flag.

-##### Steps

-1. Enter `10.5.0.5` IP address - the IP address answer is the flag itself.

 #### IT'S ALWAYS DNS